MENU

 Remove the edamame from the freezer, place in a colander and rinse with cool water.
 Set aside.

-Stir in the chicken broth, soy sauce and maple syrup.
-Add the onions back into the pan and cook stirring gently for about 5 minutes.
+Stir in the vegetable stock, soy sauce and maple syrup cook for about 5 minutes.
+Stir occasionally.

 Nutrition Facts